Premarital Self-Knowledge & Healing for Covenant Marriages

 Selfishness severely damages the ability to give oneself cheerfully to the marital friendship, to romantic and affectionate love and to betrothed love which includes but is more than sexual intimacy.
 The person imprisoned by selfishness has great difficulty in making the move from the mind set of "me" to the "we" of married life and to the self-deinal and the sacrificial giving that is necessary in marriage.

-This issue is the most important personalilty weakness that should be examined during the engagement period.
+This issue is the most important personality weakness that should be examined during the engagement period.
+The selfishness checklist below is meant to give you an understanding of the possible manifestation of this conflict in your relationship.
 Please complete the following selfishness checklist by identifying the appropriate number which applies to you and to your fiance/fiancee using this scale:

 0 - Never | 1 - Very Little | 2 - Moderately Often | 3 - Very Often